romeopeter/fetchfully/README.md

 ## License

-This project is licensed under the MIT License... for now!
+This project is licensed under the MIT License.